Thick and Hearty Turkey Chili Soup – Healthy, Quick & Delicious!

 Ingredients

-• 1 tablespoon olive or avocado oil
+• 1 tablespoon olive oil or your favorite cooking oil

-• 1 clove of garlic diced
+• 1 clove garlic diced

 • 1/2 pound ground turkey

-• 1 jalapeno pepper diced optional
+• 1 jalapeno pepper diced omit for mild version

 • 2 1/2 tablespoons [chili powder]